The negative effects of having low self-esteem are numerous.

 Our mind is full of contradictions.

 We want to do well, but we are also afraid of the outcome.
 What if we put in so much time and effort, and it doesn’t turn out good?
 That will reaffirm that we aren’t good enough.
 Or what if we are successful?
 That will make us feel uncomfortable too because that’s not how we perceive ourselves.
-Plus, being successful would mean more challenges ahead, which mean more risks of revealing our unworthiness.
+Plus, being successful would mean more challenges ahead, which means more risks of revealing our unworthiness.
 Isn’t it better to stay as it is?

 When you have low self-esteem, you feel ashamed of who you are.
 It’s difficult to connect with others on a deeper level because you don’t want others to know the vulnerable part of you that you are ashamed of.
 You distance yourself from others because you are afraid of being hurt or exposed.